keriber/Hilar-Prox1-Cells-Quantification/README.md

 For each of the fallowing steps there is a folder with macros and scripts.

-1)Photomerge the images by using  the Javascript script from Step1 in Photoshop.
+1) Photomerge the images by using  the Javascript script from Step1 in Photoshop.

-2)After photomerging all the images.
+2) After photomerging all the images.
 Draw the regions of interests(ROI)s as indicated in Step1.5

-3)Then proceed to create ROI binary images  from the alpha channels using the Javascript in Step2 called "Fill_All.jsx".
+3) Then proceed to create ROI binary images  from the alpha channels using the Javascript in Step2 called "Fill_All.jsx".
 In the scripts change the name of the ROIs that you wish to create binary images.To create an ROI that corresposnds to two ROIs uncomment the line that extends the selection.

-4)These steps need to be completed for each animal.
+4) These steps need to be completed for each animal.

-5)After creating the binary images run the ImageJ macro in Step3 and Step4.
+5) After creating the binary images run the ImageJ macro in Step3 and Step4.

-6)Then create the thresholded images using an ImageJ macro in Step5.
+6) Then create the thresholded images using an ImageJ macro in Step5.

-7)Then create txt files with the number of cells in each section by using the macro in Step6.
+7) Then create txt files with the number of cells in each section by using the macro in Step6.

-8)Orgnaize the count txt data into a csv file using the Python script in Step8.
+8) Orgnaize the count txt data into a csv file using the Python script in Step8.

-9)Orgnaize the area txt data into a csv file using the Python script in Step7.
+9) Orgnaize the area txt data into a csv file using the Python script in Step7.

 10) Finally orgnize and plot the data of all the animals by using the Python script in Step9.